How to List on the MLS Without a Realtor

 SHARE

-Thinking about selling your home by yourself but confused about how to get it listed on the Multiple Listing Service (MLS)?
+Are you considering selling your home without a realtor but confused about how to get it listed on the Multiple Listing Service (MLS)?
 There are two ways to get on the MLS: You can either partner with a real estate agent who handles the listing for you, or list with a flat fee MLS service.

 However, selling a home is more than just securing an MLS listing.
-From setting the right list price to marketing, negotiating deals, and handling inspections and paperwork, there's a lot to juggle.
+There's a lot to juggle—from setting the right list price to marketing, negotiating deals, and handling inspections and paperwork.

 » SAVE: Find top local agents and get a 1.5% listing fee!